 In another surprising move, the Supreme Court of Canada (SCC) has “varied” Justice Richard Wagner’s order on the Trinity Western University (TWU) School of Law case.

 - On July 27, 2017, Justice Wagner granted intervener status to 9 out of 26 applications.

 - Four days later, on July 31, Chief Justice Beverley McLachlin issued a new order allowing all 26 applications (of the 32 groups) intervener status.
 (The Attorney General of Ontario is also intervening and is allowed intervener status as a matter of right.)

-Given that the number of participants at the hearing has increased over 3 times, the Court has extended the hearing to two days.
+Given that the number of participants at the hearing has tripled, the Court has extended the hearing to two days.